pablotech80/bio_analyzer_APIRest/README.md

 ## **Local tests**

 You can test the API locally with Postman, cURL, or any tool that supports HTTP requests.
-Here is an example for the main endpoint:
+Here is an example of the main endpoint:

-Example of request with cURL
+Example of requests with cURL
 ```bash
 curl -X POST http://127.0.0.1:5000/informe_completo \
 -H "Content-Type: application/json" \